bigmlcom/sketchy/README.md

 5
 ```

-If you need multiple unique hashes for a value, `hash-s\eq` is a
+If you need multiple unique hashes for a value, `hash-seq` is a
 convenience function for that.
 It applies an infinite sequence of
 unique hash functions (always in the same order), so `take` as many
 as you need.